Psychology Degrees, Schools, and Careers in Mississippi

 Career Opportunities for Psychologists in Mississippi

 Although Mississippi is not the biggest center of psychology employment, there are certainly opportunities to have a thriving career in this state.
-The field of psychology is growing in the state of Mississippi as the Mississippi Department of Employment Security estimated that employment of psychologists in Mississippi is to grow by about 8 percent between 2008 and 2018.
-Though the rest of the United States has a project growth of 22 percent during this time, the eight percent in Mississippi still means an additional 100 jobs for psychologists, which is fairly significant.
+The field of psychology is growing in the state of Mississippi as O*NET, a partner of the US Department of Labor, expects the clinical, counseling, and school psychology sector to grow by 17% through 2030.
+For the country as a whole, they project 10% growth.
+The 17% growth in Mississippi means an additional 30 job openings per year through 2030.
 In addition, there is already quite a population of psychologists in Mississippi.
-According to the Bureau of Labor Services, in May 2012, there was a minimum of 850 professional psychologists in this state.
-These individuals earned an annual median wage of between $46,009 and $84,552; of course, the average varied between specific specialties.
+According to the Bureau of Labor Services, in May 2022, there were about 450 professional psychologists in this state.
+These individuals earned an annual average wage between $61,460 and $76,460; of course, the average varied between specific specialties.
 Although there are other states where the profession is growing at a much faster rate, Mississippi is definitely worthy of consideration when looking into an education and/or career in the field of psychology.

 Psychologist Salary in Mississippi